Lizw14/Super-CLEVR/README.md

 4. Next run `sh scripts/render_images.sh` to render images with GPUs.
 5. After the images and corresponding scene files are generated, you can use `scripts/merge_scenes.py` to merge the scene files into one json file (as `output/superCLEVR_scenes.json`).

-10 example generated images and scenes are in `output/images` and `output/scenes`. `output/superCLEVR_scenes_100mb.json` contains scene info for all (25k) generated images, which are then be used to generated questions.
+10 example generated images and scenes are in `output/images` and `output/scenes`.

 ### To generate questions
 - run `sh scripts/generate_questions.sh`.
 This bash file include several different scripts for generate questions with/without parts.